 - Is greatly increased during rain (if the pad has no roof).

-Effluent systems must be designed to handle stormwater volumes when it's not practical to divert.
+Wastewater systems must be designed to handle stormwater volumes when it's not practical to divert.
 In Northland, rainfall events with intensities of 10mm/hour occur frequently and falls of 3-60mm/hour are common.

-- When stock are not on the pad;
+- stock are not on the pad;

-- When the pad is clean.
+- the pad is clean.